 Katana supports manufacturers using WooCommerce by giving them access to features they need to get total visibility over their business — including their barcode scanning system.
 With Katana, manufacturers can:

 See and track barcode numbers in Katana’s visual platform

 Identify batches, raw materials, and products with barcodes

 Bulk import and export barcodes to and from Katana

-Once you plug in your WooCommerce barcode scanner into your device, you can start using Katana’s WooCommerce barcode system to boost inventory control.
+Once you plug in your barcode scanner for WooCommerce into your device, you can start using Katana’s WooCommerce barcode system to boost inventory control.
 Combining a visual interface and smart real-time master planner, Katana makes managing inventory and manufacturing intuitive while connecting to all the services you know and love.

 How to implement WooCommerce barcodes with Katana

 Getting started on the road to a unified WooCommerce barcode system is simple.
 All you need to do is follow these three steps to integrate your Katana and WooCommerce accounts and start managing your business in one place.

 Once you’re in, you’ll need to find and select Settings from the main menu and click the Integrations tab to sync your Katana and WooCommerce accounts.